SixArm/mast-cell-help/topics/hypertryptasemia/index.md

 * **Other Conditions**: Some other medical conditions, such as chronic myeloid leukemia (CML) and certain types of blood disorders, may also lead to elevated tryptase levels.

-Hypertryptasemia is typically diagnosed through blood tests that measure tryptase levels.
+* **Diagnosis**: Hypertryptasemia is typically diagnosed through blood tests that measure tryptase levels.

-Treatment examples:

-* Anaphylaxis treatment requires immediate treatment with adrenaline and supportive care.

-* Systemic mastocytosis treatment may involve medications to manage symptoms and complications, such as antihistamines and mast cell stabilizers.

-* If elevated tryptase is associated with an underlying medical condition like CML, treatment will be directed at managing that condition.
+* **Treatment**: If elevated tryptase is associated with an underlying medical condition like CML, treatment will be directed at managing that condition.
+Systemic mastocytosis treatment may involve medications to manage symptoms and complications, such as antihistamines and mast cell stabilizers.
+Anaphylaxis treatment uses emergency adrenaline and emergency care.